-Ms. Flowers has two decades of experience in public policy, international development, and strategic communications and has been a frequent speaker and moderator on global food security trends.
-She comes to Colby from the Center for Strategic & International Studies (CSIS), a bipartisan think tank in Washington, D.C. where she served as Director of the Humanitarian Agenda and the Global Food Security Project since 2015.
+Ms. Flowers joined Colby College in March 2020 with more than two decades of experience in public policy, international development, and strategic communications.
+Previously she served as Director of both the Humanitarian Agenda and the Global Food Security Program at the Center for Strategic & International Studies (CSIS), a bipartisan think tank in Washington, D.C.
 Her work at CSIS predominately addressed the effectiveness of U.S. foreign assistance programs and policies that impact poverty, hunger, and malnutrition in the developing world.
 While at CSIS, she led a high-level congressional task force on humanitarian access and conducted field research in more than a dozen countries.
 Her career path has taken her around the world, including working for the U.S. Agency for International Development (USAID) in Ethiopia, Jamaica, and Haiti, serving twice as a Peace Corps Volunteer and leading multiple congressional staff delegations overseas.
-A frequent speaker and moderator, Flowers has authored numerous articles on global food systems and humanitarian aid.
-She graduated magma cum laude from William Jewell College and studied at Oxford University.
-She joined Colby College in March 2020 as the Executive Director of the Goldfarb Center for Public Affairs.
+Flowers has been a frequent speaker and moderator on global food systems and humanitarian aid.
+She graduated magna cum laude from William Jewell College and studied at Oxford University.

-Ms. Berard is responsible for planning and coordinating Goldfarb Center events and overseeing the Goldfarb Student Engagement Committee, as well as the Center’s internal and public-facing marketing and communications, including event promotion and campus outreach.
-She holds an MBA from Thomas College and has worked at Colby for more than two decades.
+A proud Mainer, Ms. Berard is responsible for executing all of the logistics behind Goldfarb Center events, as well as supporting internal and external marketing and communications, including event promotion, campus outreach, and branding.
+She provides invaluable support to the Goldfarb Student Executive Board.
+She has an MBA from Thomas College and has worked at Colby for more than two decades.

 • Be a vibrant information hub on the most pressing current events in the world